vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cdcdc302-9dbe-4dd8-9184-72d1f501bc1a)

-- If an IP PHONE is connected to the Switch Cổng, it is RECOMMENDED to move the TRUST BOUNDARY to the IP PHONES
+- If an IP PHONE is connected to the Switch Port, it is RECOMMENDED to move the TRUST BOUNDARY to the IP PHONES
-- This is done via Cấu hình on the Switch Cổng connected to the IP PHONE
+- This is done via Configuration on the Switch Port connected to the IP PHONE
 - If a user MARKS their PC’s TRAFFIC with a HIGH PRIORITY, the Đánh dấu will be CHANGED (not trusted)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/606ad681-fad4-4f23-96bf-bd7dde91eaf4)

 ---

-QUEUING / CONGESTION Quản lý
+QUEUING / CONGESTION Management

-- When a Mạng DEVICE receives TRAFFIC at a FASTER PACE than it can FORWARD out of the appropriate INTERACE, PACKETS are placed in that Giao diện’S QUEUE as they wait to be FORWARDED
+- When a Network DEVICE receives TRAFFIC at a FASTER PACE than it can FORWARD out of the appropriate INTERACE, PACKETS are placed in that Interface’S QUEUE as they wait to be FORWARDED
 - When a QUEUE becomes FULL, PACKETS that don’t FIT in the QUEUE are dropped (Tail Drop)
 - RED and WRED DROP PACKETS early to avoid TAIL DROP